Safely Using a Wood-Burning Stove in Your Canvas Tent: Tips and Precautions from Elk Mountain Tents

 Why use a wood-burning stove in your canvas tent?

-A wood-burning stove is an excellent way to keep your canvas tent with stove warm during cold weather.
+A wood-burning stove is an excellent way to keep your canvas tent warm during cold weather.
 It also helps to dry out damp clothing and gear, and can be used for cooking.
 Moreover, using a wood-burning stove is an eco-friendly option since it uses natural fuel instead of gas or propane.

 What kind of wood-burning stove should you use?